 Developer MCP

-Get started with the CMS developer MCP.
+Get started with the Umbraco CMS Developer Model Context Protocol (MCP).

 The Developer MCP Server makes it straightforward for developers to connect AI tools with Umbraco.
 It allows you to harness large language models (LLMs) to perform almost any task that can be achieved within the Umbraco backoffice.
 This includes generating and editing content, managing media, automating workflows, and assisting with complex development tasks.

-How does it work
+How it works

 MCP clients are implemented inside compatible host applications such as Claude Desktop, Cursor, or Windsurf.
-These clients connect to this server.
+These clients connect to the server.
 When you interact with your chat-based development environment, the client communicates with the MCP Server using the Model Context Protocol (MCP).

-Learn more about Model Context Protocol (MCP)
+Learn more about Model Context Protocol (MCP).

 The MCP Server, in turn, talks directly to Umbraco through the Management API.
 This is the same API layer that powers the Umbraco backoffice and allows the server to directly read from and modify the CMS.